Welcome

 As part of Kendrick’s Widening Horizons strategic initiative, we actively pursue partnerships with schools and businesses in our local area and beyond.
 These associations benefit the students of Kendrick, as well as those in neighbouring schools.
 We share our good practice and offer opportunities to work with primary and secondary schools in the Reading area.

-Kendrick has been expanding over the last three years, a process that started in September 2020 when an additional 32 students joined the school in Year 7.
-This year we welcomed the last of the expanded cohorts into Year 7, which completes the expansion, making Kendrick a four-form entry school for Years 7-11.
-In the admission process, priority is given to pupil premium students and students living in the Reading area, which is called Priority Area 1.
-Our Widening Horizons initiative commits us to achieving greater participation and access for students from local primary schools.
-In July 2024, we were awarded the Sutton Trust Fair School Admissions Award at Gold level.
-This is a great accolade for the school which we are very proud of.
+Kendrick has expanded in recent years, a process that started in September 2020 and finished in September 2024 when an additional 32 students joined Kendrick in all year groups making Kendrick a four-form entry school for Years 7-11.
+This year the majority of the 128 students from Year 11 have moved into our sixth form, and we have welcomed an additional 40 students from other schools, making the whole school roll, 940 students, the largest the school has ever been.
+In our admission arrangements and policies, priority is given to pupil premium students and students living in the Reading area, which is called Priority Area 1.
+Our Widening Horizons initiative commits us to achieving greater participation and access for students from local primary schools and the local area.
+In July 2024 and again in July 2025, we were awarded the Sutton Trust Fair School Admissions Award at Gold level.
+This demonstrates our commitment to fair admissions and is a great accolade for the school to receive which we are immensely proud of.

 As the Headteacher of Kendrick, it is my vision to lead, inspire and make a difference to the lives of girls and young women.
 I believe passionately in girls’ education and know that Kendrick School affords its students the very best education there is.